hotmeshio/pluck-typescript/README.md

 ### Hooks
 Operationalized functions are "active" and can be extended using Hooks.
 Hooks are *subordinated-workflows* that run transactionally, with read/write access to the main function's state.

 Consider the `user.bill` hook which sends *recurring* bills according to a user's chosen plan.
-It showcases a few of Pluck's workflow extension methods, including `search.get`, `search.set`, `getContext`, `sleepFor`, and `executeChild`. *Effortlessly create recurring, transactional workflows without reliance on external schedulers.*
+It showcases a few of Pluck's workflow extension methods, including `search.get`, `search.set`, `getContext`, `sleepFor`, and `execChild`. *Effortlessly create recurring, transactional workflows without reliance on external schedulers.*

 ```javascript
 //connect the `user.bill` hook function